sts10/sts10.github.io/_posts/2023-01-25-performative-privacy.markdown

 ## Using Signal for grocery lists

-To expand a bit further, this also reminds me of the idea of "If everyone uses [privacy measure], it will look less suspicious for those who really need to use [said privacy measure]."
+To expand a bit further, this also reminds me of the idea of "If everyone uses [given privacy measure], it will look less suspicious for those who really need to use [said privacy measure]."
 Use envelopes instead of postcards!

 I have thought of this as a reason for using Signal for sharing grocery lists.
 We should take privacy steps early, when we're boring and/or privileged enough to likely not be the subject of intense surveillance, so that we and others have access and knowledge of such methods when we need them.

+I'm personally fascinated by the work of social normalization at work here.
 But I think Skinner-Thompson is adding something still new here.

 For Skinner-Thompson, taking privacy (or security) measures is a form of _expression_.
 Indeed, Skinner-Thompson takes this far enough that he argues that privacy rights should rely not on the Fourth Amendment but on the First!